thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

 ```

 We now have a passing test!
+Will the test continue to pass if we `console.log` rather than `return`?
+Why or why not?

 ## Exercise